dewitjin/courseTracker/README.md

 This program converts the csv to a dat file only for demostration.
 Users can merge the two files together and eliminate the code to convert to DAT, if desired.

+When working with visual studio 2015, ensure all DAT, CSV files are in the project folders like this.
+For this example, I created a project called foo because it is where I usually store all my testing code.

+TODO: add folder structure image

 ## API Reference

 None.